Jomwanje/Jomapp/README.md

-Jomapp - Real-Time Chat Application
+Real-Time Chat Application
 Welcome to Jomapp, a real-time chat application built with Django, Django Channels, and WebSockets.
 This project enables users to join chat rooms and communicate with each other in real-time.
 The application uses WebSockets for efficient, real-time message exchange, and supports basic functionalities like room creation, message sending, and authentication.

 Features
 Real-time chat functionality using WebSockets and Django Channels.
 Create and join multiple chat rooms.
-Message history displayed for each chat room.
+Message history is displayed for each chat room.
 User authentication to send messages.
 Responsive design to support various screen sizes and devices.
 Real-time notifications for incoming messages.